gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 containing license information of various components included in the package for each release of GitLab.

-This job is run only on [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab) and on scheduled pipelines which does not have the `DEPS_PIPELINE` variable (to differentiate it from `dependency_update` runs).
+This job is run only on [Development repository](https://gitlab.com/gitlab-org/omnibus-gitlab).